 For the pasta lover looking to spice things up in a hurry.

-What you’ll need: pasta, olive oil, a jar of crushed garlic, parmesan, fresh basil leaves, parsley, chilli flakes, pine nuts.
+What you’ll need: pasta, olive oil, a jar of crushed garlic, parmesan, fresh basil leaves, cherry tomatoes, parsley, chilli flakes, pine nuts.

 Verdict: literally the best thing ever.

 Feature image via Unsplash.
 Inset gifs via Giphy